datavetaren/prologcoin/README.md

 depending on type of smart contract, that Mimblewimble private key could also circulate within a smaller group of people.

-If we know the Mimblewimlbe private key we can now spend that UTXO if we attach a predicate call:
+If we know the Mimblewimble private key we can now spend that UTXO if we attach a predicate call:

 ```